 Welcome to the Year 5 class page.
-There are two classes in Year 5: 5CW taught by Mrs Wells and 5SB taught by Miss Burton.
+There are two classes in Year 5: 5SC taught by Miss Coleman and 5SB taught by Miss Burton.

 In Year 5 we are very passionate about every young person putting 100% effort into everything that they do.
 All adults are proud of any young person that does this and we actively encourage them to be proud of themselves.
 We profoundly feel that every young person has their own unique quirks and characteristics that make them exceptional and special.
 Ultimately, we love and support every single young person in our care and we will move mountains to do whatever it is that they need to be happy, safe and the best that they can be.

 Homework and spellings are given out every Friday.
 Homework is to be returned the following Friday and the spelling test will be on Friday.